A teacher with young students in a rural Guatemalan classroom

 In rural Guatemala, preschools are rare.

-We're changing that — one village at a time.
+We're changing that — one child at a time.

 The Reality